taustation-fan/players-guide/README.md

 All of these factors combined mean that, as long as you are not playing missions, it usually makes sense to spend your time on higher-level stations.

+## Tiers

+Each block of five levels is called a *tier*, and ascending to a higher tier (so from level 5 to 6, or from 10 to 11 etc.) gives a bonus of 500 bonds.

+You cannot equip items of a tier higher than your player, so a tier 1 player cannot equip a tier 2 or tier 3 weapon or armor.
+Carrying, storing and selling items of higher tiers works fine.

+The daily rations you receive at the Government Center correspond to your own tier.
+Consuming rations of lower tiers gives you smaller immediate stats refills, and shorter "Well Fed" times.

 ## Combat